RazielFake/RazielFake/README.md

-- 👋 Hi, I’m @RazielFake
+- 👋 Hi, I’m Raziel
-- 👀 I’m interested in ...
+- 👀 I’m interested in video Games development, AI and improve the world through technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Excel, also I'm extending my knowledge about web development and AI.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 RazielFake/RazielFake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.